Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 **This tutorial is not entirely up to date, though it will be soon!
 The best place to look right now is the [p5.dom library reference page](http://p5js.org/reference/#/libraries/p5.dom).**

-You likely started out with p5.js drawing graphics using the HTML5 canvas, a special element you can draw graphics into.
-However, p5.js can also be used to create and interact with HTML elements outside of the graphics canvas.
+As you have seen, createCanvas creates an HTML5 Canvas, a special element you can draw graphics into.
+However, using the p5.dom add-on library, p5.js can also be used to create and interact with HTML elements outside of the graphics canvas.
+This tutorial will explain more about how to use p5.dom.

 First, you will need to include the p5.dom.js file in your html.
-If you are using the example project it should already be there, you just need to uncomment the line.
-Otherwise, [download]() the file and add this line to your HTML header:
+If you are using the example project it should already be there, you just need to uncomment the line in index.html that links to it.
+Otherwise, [download](https://github.com/lmccart/p5.js/blob/master/lib/addons/p5.dom.js) the file and add this line to your HTML header:

 ```html
 <script type='text/javascript' src='relative/path/to/your/p5.dom.js'>
 ```

-### Storing pointers and calling methods
+## Storing pointers and calling methods

 When you call ```createCanvas(w, h)``` you create a graphics canvas to draw into with the specified width and height.
-However, you can also keep a pointer to this canvas by storing it in a variable.
+However, you can also store the canvas you create in a variable, this is called a pointer.
 With this pointer we can call methods of the element itself, to set the position, id or class, for instance.
-The position is relative to the upper left of the window.
-(See [DOM-extensions/0](https://github.com/lmccart/p5.js/tree/master/examples/tutorials/DOM-extensions/0).)

 ```javascript
 var canvas;